OptimalBits/redbird/README.md

         bunyan: {Object} Bunyan options.
 Check [bunyan](https://github.com/trentm/node-bunyan) for info.
         If you want to disable bunyan, just set this option to false.
 Keep in mind that having logs enabled incours in a performance penalty of about one order of magnitude per request.
+        resolvers: {Function | Array}  a list of custom resolvers.
+Can be a single function or an array of functions.
+See more details about resolvers above.
 	}
 ```